-The root directory created by the default installation procedure is the $x:\Program\ Files\IAR\ Systems\Embedded\ Workbench\ N.n\$ directory. x is the drive where Microsoft Windows is installed, and the first digit in N.n reflects the first digit in the version number of the IAR Embedded Workbench shared components.
+The default installation root directory is typically $x: \program Files \IAR$ Systems \Embedded Workbench N.n\, where x is the drive where Microsoft Windows is installed, and the first digit in N.n reflects the first digit in the version number of the IAR Embedded Workbench shared components.
 Note that this version number is not the same as the version number of your IAR Embedded Workbench product.
-To find the version number of the IDE and the product, see Product Info dialog box, page 72.
+To find the version number of the IDE and the product, see Product Info dialog box, page 80.